1adrianb/face-alignment/README.md

 ### Requirements

 * Python 3.5+ or Python 2.7 (it may work with other versions too)
-* Linux or macOS (windows may work once pytorch gets supported)
+* Linux, Windows or macOS
 * pytorch (>=0.4)

 While not required, for optimal performance(especially for the detector) it is **highly** recommended to run the code using a CUDA enabled GPU.